gkowash/RMParse/README.md

 | UH2.out        |                  3.95 |                  0.66 |
 ```

-To view the results without writing to a CSV file, simply omit the `--save`/`-s` argument.
+To view the table without writing to a CSV file, simply omit the `--save`/`-s` argument.